nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

 }
 {% endhighlight %}

 A task will be a coroutine tagged with a task ID.
-Using the `setSendValue()` you can specify which value will be sent into it on the next resume (you'll see what we need this for a bit later).
+Using the `setSendValue()` method you can specify which value will be sent into it on the next resume (you'll see what we need this for a bit later).
 The `run()` function really does nothing more than call the `send()` method on the coroutine.
 To understand why the additional `beforeFirstYield` flag is needed consider the following snippet:

 {% highlight php %}